fenago/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 align all plots vertically so we can compare the movement on each variable.
 Theplotsubject() function below implements this behavior for the `X` and `y` data for a single subject.
 The function assumes the same order of the variables (3rd axis) as was loaded in theloaddataset() function.
-A crude title is also added to each plot so we don’t get easily confused about what we are looking at.
+A crude title is also added to each plot so we don' t get easily confused about what we are looking at.

 ```